 (19) Check out the Lennon Wall.
+Another popular stop on this list of things to do in Prague, is the Lennon Wall.
 If you’re a Beatles fan, then you’ll want to swing by this wall which is covered in graffiti, song lyrics, and portraits of John Lennon and Yoko Ono.
 The wall is located on Velkopřevorské náměstí just slightly south of Charles Bridge.
 “All we are saying is give peace a chance.”

 (20) Soak in Art Nouveau at the Mucha Museum.
 You can’t talk about Art Nouveau without mentioning Mucha’s name.
 The Czech painter was one of the leaders of this artistic movement which focused on natural forms, curved lines, and creating harmony with the natural environment.
 The Mucha Museum in Prague is dedicated to Mucha’s work and it displays over 100 paintings, drawings, lithographs, and pastels produced by the artist.

 (21) Take a tour of the Klementinum.
 The Klementinum is a complex of buildings near the Old Town.
 You can sign up for tours of the Klementinum, which include access to the Baroque Library Hall, the Mirror Chapel, and the Astronomical Clock Tower.
 (You’ll have to immortalize the beauty of the library with your eyes because no photography is allowed!)